That IS the question, indeed. As a healer, should you heal your beloved?

 Well, it WAS powerful, alright. …Though not in the way I had hoped.

 Two minutes later, he all but levitated off the table in agony because he couldn’t take the pain anymore.
 Peppermint oil (which is strong stuff, in case you haven’t experienced it) had apparently—unbeknownst to me—dripped back into his eyes from whence I had dabbed it on his forehead.
 He had tried not to say anything about it for as long as he could stand it, in order to try to preserve my feelings.
-However, at a certain point, straight-up peppermint oil in the ‘ole oculars is enough to put ANYBODY into pure, straight-up, howling anguish.
+However, at a certain point, straight-up peppermint oil en los ojos is enough to put ANYBODY into pure, straight-up, howling anguish.

 …Needless to say, any healing from that experience that might have been possible was dashed, as we spent the next few hours next to the sink, flushing his eyes out with cold water, with me apologizing profusely.
 We were still new loves at the time.
 I was beyond mortified.
 I had wanted this healing to take him to new heights of experiencing Heaven on Earth.
-And instead, there we were, flushing his eyes out for several hours while he was on the brink of extreme-pain-induced who-knows-what.
+And instead, there we were, flushing his eyes out for what felt like eons, while he was on the brink of extreme-pain-induced who-knows-what.
 Some healer I was.

 I wish, at that early point in our relationship, there would have been one of those blinking red warning buttons, screaming, “Mayday, mayday!
 Turn that ship around!” at me.